-- (4) The carrier may require the person to file any information and/or documents, including a medical certificate, that are reasonably necessary to permit the carrier to assess the person's request for a service noted below: - (a) CN0434 Fitness to Travel Medical Travel - (b) Provide and/or accommodate medical oxygen, both carrier supplied, and passenger supplied. - (c) Provide carrier supplied Portable Oxygen Concentrator. - (d) Accommodate patient passengers who require a stretcher. - (e) Assist passengers with disabilities for which an attendant is required.
+- d) The carrier may require the person to file any information and/or documents, including a medical certificate, that are reasonably necessary to permit the carrier to assess the person's request for a service noted below: - CN0434 Fitness to Travel Medical Travel - 2.
+Provide and/or accommodate medical oxygen, both carrier supplied, and passenger supplied. - 3.
+Provide carrier supplied Portable Oxygen Concentrator. - 4.
+Accommodate patient passengers who require a stretcher. - 5.
+Assist passengers with disabilities for which an attendant is required.